Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Related Work

-\paragraph{Equivariant World Modeling.} Perhaps most related to our proposed FloWM are world modeling frameworks with similarly structured `map' memories.
-For example, Neural Map~\citep{parisotto2017neuralmapstructuredmemory} introduced a spatially organized 2D memory that stores observations at estimated agent coordinates.
-The storage location of these observations is shifted precisely according to the agent's actions, yielding an effectively equivariant `allocentric' latent map.
-In Section 5 of the paper, the authors describe an egocentric version of their model which can in fact be seen as a special case of our FloWM, specifically equivalent to the ablation without velocity channels.
-The authors demonstrate that their allocentric map enables long-term recall and generalization in navigation tasks.
-In a similar vein, EgoMap~\citep{beeching2020egomapprojectivemappingstructured} leverages inverse perspective transformations to map from observations in 3D environments to a top-down egocentric map.
-This work also explicitly transforms the latent map in an action-conditioned manner, although the transformation is learned with a Spatial Transformer Network, making it only approximately equivariant.
-Our work can be seen to formalize these early models in the framework of group theory, allowing us to extend the action space beyond just spatial translation to any Lie group and any world space.
-For example, our framework can theoretically support full 3-dimensional `neural maps' without problem, following the framework of flow equivariance.
-Finally, there are a few other works that discuss equivariant world modeling, but are less precisely related to our own.
-Specifically, \citep{mdphomo} was one of the first works to build equivariant policy and value networks for reinforcement learning, but not with respect to motion, instead with respect to the symmetries of the environment (such as static rotations or translations).
-More recent work \citep{park2022, seqjeppa} proposes to approach the goal of building equivariant world models in a more approximate manner by conditioning or encouraging equivariance through training losses, rather than our approach which builds it in explicitly.
+\paragraph{Equivariant World Modeling.} Most related to our proposed FloWM are works that propose to utilize a similarly structured `map' memory.
+Neural Map~\citep{parisotto2017neuralmapstructuredmemory} introduced a spatially organized 2D memory that stores observations at estimated agent coordinates that are shifted precisely according to the agent's actions, yielding an effectively equivariant `allocentric' latent map.
+A variant of the model can in fact be seen as a special case of our FloWM without velocity channels.
+Similarly, EgoMap~\citep{beeching2020egomapprojectivemappingstructured} leveraged inverse perspective transformations to map from observations in 3D environments to a top-down egocentric map.
+Our work can be seen to formalize these early models through our general group theoretic framework, allowing us to extend the action space beyond just spatial translation to any Lie group and any world space.
+Furthermore, these past works are not predictive world models of the observation space.
+Other work discusses equivariant world modeling, but is less precisely related to our own: \citet{mdphomo} \& \citet{delliaux2025learningabstractworldmodels} build equivariant policy and value networks for reinforcement learning, but with respect to the symmetries of the environment (such as static rotations) rather than dynamic motion.
+Recent work \citep{park2022, seqjeppa} proposes to approach the goal of equivariant world modeling in a more approximate manner by conditioning or encouraging equivariance through auxiliary training losses, rather than our approach which directly proposes a flow equivariant representation space.